 T-bone vehicle accidents are among the deadliest of all traffic collisions.
-A T-bone collision is one of the most common types of traffic accidents, and it frequently results in the most serious injuries and fatalities.
+A T-bone collision is one of the most common types of traffic accidents, and it frequently results in the most severe injuries and fatalities.
 In the majority of these collisions, the driver and/or passengers hit from the side typically sustain more injuries than the opposing motorist.
 This is because the car hitting head-on will have additional safety measures, such as airbags and crumple zones, to protect them.

-- Spinal Cord and Brain Injuries
+- Spinal Cord Injuries and Brain Damage

 - Broken, Crushed, or Amputated Limbs